-- A stringent weaning regimen has been reported to be associated with decreased opiate days and decreased length of stay [2,3].
-There is very little in the literature on how to wean morphine so all decisions are empirical.
-After AVERAGE scores fall below treatment level (i.e. score </= 8) for 48 hours, the dose should be reduced. - A suggested rate of weaning is described in the Morphine NAS Neonatal Monograph.
-Given the half-life of morphine, it is more appropriate to reduce the dose rather than the frequency. - Weaning whilst in hospital can often be accomplished faster than out of hospital; however, there are significant social costs with prolonged hospitalisation.
-The length of morphine treatment may vary from one to several months. - If weaning fails after 2 attempts, consider adjunct therapy (clonidine or phenobarbitone).
-If there are concerns of significant polysubstance abuse in the infants' maternal history, consider early adjunct therapy.
+A stringent weaning regimen has been reported to be associated with decreased opiate days and decreased length of stay [2,3].
+There is very little in the literature on how to wean morphine in these babies, so all decisions are empirical.

+After AVERAGE scores fall below treatment level (i.e. score </= 8) for 48 hours, the dose should be reduced.
+A suggested rate of weaning is to decrease the dose by 0.05 mL (0.05mg) per dose every 2-3 days, depending on the scores.
+Given the half-life of morphine, it is more appropriate to reduce the dose rather than the frequency.
+Weaning whilst in hospital can often be accomplished faster than out of hospital; however there are significant social costs with prolonged hospitalisation.
+The length of morphine treatment may vary from one to several months.

+If weaning fails after 2 attempts consider adjunct therapy (clonidine or phenobarbitone).
+If there are concerns of significant polysubstance abuse in the infants' maternal history consider early adjunct therapy.